FlindersFAME/fame.github.io/People/_posts/2021-01-01-mike-doane.md

 title: Michael Doane
 author: Michael Doane
 tag: Researchers
-excerpt: "FAME Liaison and Research Associate\n"
+excerpt: "FAME Liaison and Research Fellow in the Dinsdale lab\n"
 ---

 Research focuses on understanding the relationship of microbial organisms to host organisms, in particular marine fishes